gordan-bobic/virgin-media/README.md

 		--database
 			Name of the database you want to log to

+		--device
+			Passed directly into the log.
+Useful when you are monitoring multiple cable modems

 The scripts are intended to be run every minute from cron.